Racing the High Cascades 100, Round Two

 Hang on.
 The race is going around Mt.
 Bachelor this year, you say?
 What’s that, a free entry is available?

 Count me in.

-Let’s start with the numbers (here’s the details on Strava)
+Let’s start with the numbers (here are the details on Strava)

 - Total Mileage: 101.2